Leseratte10/acsm-calibre-plugin/README.md

 IMPORTANT:

+- Since I created this plugin back in 2021, there have been absolutely no reports of Adobe taking any action against users of this plugin, like banning or deleting accounts.
+Still, this is software not approved by Adobe and I am not responsible if Adobe does decide to ban people using this plugin in the future.
-- I would suggest creating a new dummy AdobeID to use for Calibre so just in case Adobe detects this and bans you, you don't lose your main AdobeID.
+- If losing your main AdobeID account would cause issues for you (because you have other Adobe products or something linked to it or you have DRMed books linked to your main account), I would suggest creating a new dummy AdobeID to use for Calibre, combined with the DeDRM plugin, so just in case Adobe decides to ban you in the future you can just make a new account.
-- Combined with that I suggest using the DeDRM plugin to make sure that losing your AdobeID doesn't also mean you'll lose access to all your eBooks.
 - If you use an anonymous authorization, make sure you make backups of the activation data.
 - If you use an anonymous authorization, you have the ability to copy that authorization into an AdobeID account at a later time (by clicking "Connect anonymous auth to ADE account").
 This is useful if you have books linked to your authorization that you want to read elsewhere.
 Same restrictions as with ADE apply - you can only do this ONCE per AdobeID, and only if the AdobeID hasn't been in use elsewhere yet.
-- This software is not approved by Adobe.
-I am not responsible if Adobe detects that you're using nonstandard software and bans your account.
-Do not complain to me if Adobe bans your main ADE account - you have been warned.

 ## Returning books